 The Kore is a good starter for those that want to travel with a partner since it’s the least expensive ship that has a crew of two.
 If you’re going to mostly fly solo, I would suggest the Avenger since it offers roughly the same armament, is easier to fly, can hold about as much cargo and has a bed which the Kore doesn’t.

 The final suggestion for game packages is going to be the Cutlass Black Package.
-The Cutlass series of ships is made by Drake Interplanetary.
-The ship itself is marketed toward pirates as an all around cargo hauling and boarding pirate ship.
-In my opinion, the Cutlass Black is the best all around ship at it’s price point.
+The Cutlass series of ships are made by Drake Interplanetary.
+The ship itself is marketed to pirates as an all-around cargo hauling and boarding pirate ship.
+In my opinion, the Cutlass Black is the best all-around ship at its price point.
 It can carry the Drake Dragonfly (a single person space bike), has adequate cargo space and support a crew of three.

 Don’t let its name of reputation fool you.
 There is going to be a lot of Cutlass Blacks in the ‘verse on both sides of the law.

 If I had to recommend just one single seater package and one multi-crew package, I would suggest the Avenger Titan as the single seater and the Cutlass Black as the multi-crew.
 They provide the best bang for the buck in the currently available packages.

 Ultimately, you’ll have to decide which Star Citizen starter package is right for you based on how much you want to spend and what you see yourself doing when you first start the game.